furgo16/f4-window/README.md

-# f4-window
+# F4 window

-F4 window assembly
+F4 window assembly created with FreeCAD, using the built-in Assembly Workbench.